-Hungary: In 2019 and 2020, one transfer has reportedly been carried out respectively in individual cases.
+Hungary: In 2019 and 2020, one transfer was reportedly carried out respectively in individual cases.
 While it is clear that individual guarantees must have been secured for the purpose of this transfer, no further information is available on this case.
-There are reports of Syrian and Afghan nationals being forcibly returned from Austria to Hungary in December 2020 and January 2021.
-It could not be verified whether these persons applied for asylum or not.
-In general, the BFA did not carry out any transfer to Hungary since the entry into force of the law on crisis situations on 28 March 2017 until 2022.
-In 2022, 34 take charge and 11 take back requests were sent to Hungary.
-10 transfers were completed.
+Until September 2023 2023, 21 (2022: 34) take charge and 2 (2022: 11) take back requests were sent to Hungary.
+No transfers were completed.